 An application reflecting fulfillment of all requirements for a designation must be submitted within thirty-eight months following the month in which the applicant passed his/her first exam for that designation track.

 3. Work-related experience requirements

-To qualify for the AFE designation, you must be an insurance department employee, or self-employed with a contract for services directly with an insurance department, or be employed with a company that has a contract with a state insurance department and have two (2) years of current, continuous, responsible insurance department examination experience as a financial examiner.
+To qualify for the AFE designation, you must be an insurance department employee, or self-employed with a contract for services directly with an insurance department, or be employed with a company that has a contract with a state insurance department and have two (2) years of insurance department experience related to financial solvency regulation within the last three years.

 4. Membership requirements